scrapy/scrapy/docs/topics/spiders.rst

    provides a convenient mechanism for following links by defining a set of rules.
-   It may not be the best suited for your particular web sites or project, but it's generic enough for several cases, so you can start from it and override it as need more custom functionality, or just implement your own spider.
+   It may not be the best suited for your particular web sites or project, but it's generic enough for several cases, so you can start from it and override it as needed for more custom functionality, or just implement your own spider.

    Apart from the attributes inherited from BaseSpider (that you must specify), this class supports a new attribute: